- Mission and Vision

 Video cameras may be used to monitor student behavior on school vehicles transporting students to and from school or extracurricular activities.
 Students in violation of bus conduct rules shall be subject to disciplinary action in accordance with established Board policy and regulations governing student conduct and discipline.
 (Policy 6.308).

-Each referral given to the building administrator may include but are not limited to the following consequences.
+Bus Discipline Procedures Each referral given to the building administrator will have the following consequences.
 The progression of referrals will result in a progression in severity of consequences.

 The following specific bus offenses will result in the consequences listed below: